abhinav031/Termbot/README.md

 # TermBot

-A simple/stupid python script that can:
+A simple python script that can:

 - Calculate
 - Convert weight